tomaskovacik/MegaCore/README.md

 |                     |                 |               | 2.6V             |
 |                     |                 |               | 2.5V             |
 | Disabled            | Disabled        | Disabled      | Disabled         |

+## EEPROM option
+If you want the EEPROM to be erased every time you burn the bootloader or upload using a programmer, you can turn off this option.
+You'll have to connect an ISP programmer and hit "Burn bootloader" to enable or disable EEPROM retain.
+Note that when uploading using a bootloader, the EEPROM will always be retained.

 ## Link time optimization / LTO